g4klx/MMDVMHost/README.md

 The Hobbytronics TFT Display, which is a Pi-Hat, connects to the UART on the Raspbery Pi.

 The OLED display needs a extra library see OLED.md

+The LCDproc support enables the use of a multitude of other LCD screens.
+See the [supported devices](http://lcdproc.omnipotent.net/hardware.php3) page on the LCDproc website for more info.

 This software is licenced under the GPL v2 and is intended for amateur and educational use only.
 Use of this software for commercial purposes is strictly forbidden.